Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: The Proposed Approach

 \subsection{Framework Overview}

-A framework overview is illustrated in Fig.~\ref{fig: framework}.
+An overview of our end-to-end network is shown in Fig.~\ref{fig: framework}.
 We model an object as a single point following~\cite{centernet, monopair}.
-Our framework consists of three key steps.
-First, we use deep layer aggregation~\cite{dla}, \ie ~a fully-convolutional encoder-decoder network, to extract features from a monocular image.
-Second, the features are fed into several network branches to separately predict 2D bounding box, 3D object dimension, and orientation (Sec.~\ref{sec: detection}).
-Third, the geometric module models the geometry relationships from these 2D/3D predictions to obtain a geometric formula, which is implemented as a network module for geometry-aware feature learning (Sec.~\ref{sec: geometric formula}).
+First, we use deep layer aggregation~\cite{dla} as the backbone to extract features from a monocular image.
+Second, the features are fed into the base detection branch to separately predict the 2D bounding box, 3D object dimension, and orientation (Sec.~\ref{sec: detection}).
+Third, the holistic geometric representation learning branch models the geometry relationships from these 2D/3D predictions to obtain a holistic geometric formula, which is implemented as a network module for geometry-aware feature learning (Sec.~\ref{sec: geometric formula}).
 Finally, we utilize the geometric features for depth estimation (Sec.~\ref{sec: geometric formula}), which combines with other 3D predictions for obtaining the 3D object detection results.